Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 Understanding Extrapyramidal Cerebral Palsy

-Extrapyramidal cerebral palsy can be caused by damage to the developing basal ganglia or cerebellum.
+Extrapyramidal cerebral palsy can be caused by damage to the developing basal ganglia, thalamus or cerebellum.

-Basal ganglia damage will result in uncontrollable movements.
+Basal ganglia or thalamus damage will result in uncontrollable movements.
 In contrast, cerebellum damage will affect balance and coordination.

 When most people consider cerebral palsy, they’ll think of spastic (pyramidal) CP because it makes up 80% of all cases.
 Although not as common, extrapyramidal cerebral palsy can affect motor functions in other, equally significant ways.